agstub/subglacial-inversion/README.md

 Inversion options and parameters are set in the **params.py** file.

-The main option
-is whether to invert for the basal vertical velocity anomaly w (set `inv_w = 1`, `inv_beta=0`) or the friction anomaly beta (set `inv_beta = 1`, `inv_w=0`).
-Simultaneous inversion does not usually produce good solutions because the problem is "very" underdetermined---for example, including velocity data in the future may be a way to remedy this.
+The main option is whether to invert for the basal vertical velocity anomaly w, the friction anomaly beta, or sub-shelf melt rate m.

-The regularization options are also set in **params.py**.
+Regularization options are also set in **params.py**.

 The main physical parameters are
-- `lamda`: the lake oscillation timescale relative to the characteristic relaxation time,
+- `lamda`: the process timescale relative to the characteristic relaxation time,
 - `U`: the background horizontal flow speed (normalized by the vertical velocity scale)
 - `beta0`: background basal friction coefficient (relative to the ice viscosity)

 See the notes for a description of the parameters.

 Synthetic data for the test problems can be set/modified in **synthetic_data.py**.
-The synthetic data is created by solving the forward problem (given w and beta) for the elevation anomaly, and then adding some noise.
+The synthetic data is created by solving the forward problem (given w, beta, or m) for the elevation anomaly, and then adding some noise.
 The added noise is proportional to the maximum elevation anomaly, scaled by the `noise_level` parameter in **params.py**.